 So you're planning a wedding - Congratulations!
 A time for excitement, a time for love and a time for Googling!
-So much can go in to planning a wedding, (and let's be honest, we all just want to get to the cake tasting part!) so let us help you tick one item off your list, by answering all of the most common questions we have heard, about flower girls and flower girl dresses.
+So much can go in to planning a wedding, (and let's be honest, we all just want to get to the cake tasting part!) so let us help you tick one item off your list, by answering all of the most common questions we have heard, about flower girls.

 First, a little run down on the history of flower girls.